DeanCash/DesktopCat/config/readme.txt

-You can modify the 'settings.json' to your liking, these are some of the color options for the cat
+You can modify the 'settings.ini' to your liking, these are all the cat types/colors you can choose from!

 - Black
 - Black_BlueEyes_PinkNose